Glasgow Corporation Tramways

 GCT inspector's cap badge — used until around 1905/6 - nickel.
 With thanks to Brian McGarrigle.

-Two inspectors, a conductor and a driver pose with a tram car in 1900.
+Two inspectors, a conductor and a driver pose with an unidentified tram car in 1900.
 Note the shield-shaped badge on the arm of the left-most inspector.
 With thanks to the Scottish Tramway and Transport Society.

-A GCT inspector, taken from the Pocket Testament League photo shown above — circa 1910.
+A GCT inspector, taken from the Pocket Testament League photograph shown above — circa 1910.
 The new jackets and cap badges (see below) were probably introduced around 1906.

 GCT Inspector’s cap badge (issued from 1905/6 onwards) — gilded brass.